Diocesan Bicentennial Celebrations

 The altar frontal from convention was made from no longer used liturgical fabric donated by many congregations.
 Using that fabric the frontal sought to tie together our past and present and look forward to the future.
 The old has been re-purposed and blessed for something new!

-The Bicentennial Committee invites everyone in the diocese to continue this project by using donated fabric to make celebratory banners and wall hangings that will enhance the worship space for the revival service with Archbishop Curry at the Cross Center in May.
+The Bicentennial Committee invites everyone in the diocese to continue this project by using donated fabric to make celebratory banners and wall hangings that will enhance the worship space for future services.

-Telling the story of our diocese through a timeline
+Telling the story of our diocese through an interactive timeline

 The Bicentennial Committee is building a timeline to tell the story of our diocese!
 It takes a look at all of the congregations, chapels and ministries around our diocese.
 It also highlights historical items found in the archives and from other sources.
 The timeline is a work in progress and can easily be updated to include things as they are submitted.
 Sign into Facebook to watch this video of the timeline in action.